 Whose rules should we follow, ours or the parents?

 Do try and talk about practical issues before you start looking after your grandchild.
-Having this discussion will be a good way to establish ground rules- as many parents and grandparents worry whose rules should apply when the grandparents are looking after the grandchild.
+Having this discussion will be a good way to establish ground rules, as many parents and grandparents worry whose rules should apply when the grandparents are looking after the grandchild.

 Who is paying when I look after my grandchild?

 Looking after grandchildren incurs costs.
-There are multiple things to pay for: food, toys, days out, transport fares etc. It is good to have an open discussion about who is expected to pay for what.
+There are lots of things to pay for: food, toys, days out, transport fares etc. It is good to have an open discussion about who is expected to pay for what.
 Do not be afraid to say no to your grandchildren or the parents if an activity is too costly.
 You should not feel obliged to pay for anything.
 Remember that the parents are saving a lot of money thanks to you!
 One idea is to keep a budget to keep track of your outgoings and keep a tab for the parents.

 Should I get paid by my son / daughter to look after their child?

+This may be an important issue for you to discuss at the outset.
 One common arrangement is for parents cover the grandparents’ expenses (lunch, outings etc).
 A minority of parents do pay grandparents for providing childcare, but many grandparents are quite happy to look after their grandchildren for nothing.
 When that is the case, parents may choose to treat the grandparents to a meal out or small gifts as a way to say thank you.

 Can my son / daughter claim financial help if I look after my grandchild while they work?